jantman/awslimitchecker/docs/source/development.rst

   extras but installed in the Docker image.
 * The constructor should do as much validation (i.e. authentication test) as possible.
+* Metrics provider classes should be in a module with the same name.

 .. _development.tests: